Technical & Industrial Division

 Irish, David, Assistant Professor

-Kimble, Jay E, Professor
+Kimble, Jay , AAS, Professor

-Kok, John, MS, Professor
+Kok, John, MS, Associate Professor

-Kuther, Andrew, AAS, Assistant Professor
+Kuther, Andrew, AAS, Associate Professor

-Louchard, Justin, Instructor
+Louchart, Justin, Instructor

-Moore, Julee, AAS, Assistant Professor
+Moore, Julee, BAS, Associate Professor

 Nash, Teresa M, Masters, Professor

-Riendeau, Marc, Assistant Professor
+Riendeau, Marc, BAS, Associate Professor

-Rogers, Joshua, BS, Assistant Professor
+Rogers, Joshua, BS, Associate Professor

-Rose, Bowie, Assistant Professor
+Rose, Bowie, AAS, Associate Professor

 Thomas, Luke, AAS, Assistant Professor